theboman/Trivia_game/README.md

 * Not happy with being able to use react dev tools and view answers.
 Would correct this with the server and make these another endpoint.
 * Using React HTML parser.
 Much easier than creating a /regex replace for each of the HTML codes.
+* Had state all broken up, big pain to synchronize updates of the state, so put as much as possiable into single object state.
+Always a better stratagy.
+* Added very basic animation, I really like framer-motion.
+* Used react-icons, lacks finite control of svg viewbox it seems.
+* Could build a lot of components for this, but decided to keep somewhat sane and build into .app.
+Larger scale project would warrent it.